ProfEduStream/CryptoSwap/README.md

-<h3>BUT HOW DOES IT REALLY WORK?</h3>
+<h3>BUT...
+HOW DOES IT REALLY WORK?</h3>

 First of all, datas are from whattomine.com.
-After selecting all parameters, clicking on "Calculate" enables you to find the bettest cryptos to mine; with a new URL.<br>
+After selecting all parameters, clicking on "Calculate" enables you to find the bettest cryptos to mine; with a "dynamic" URL.<br>
-Using LibreOfficeCalc, you can import an html table; which will be refreshed all xx minutes in this software.
-On the first sheet, you'll also extract the crypto to mine (to my mind, it's the one with the highest Rev. $)<br>
+Using Open Office Calc, you can import an html table; which will be refreshed all x minutes in this software.
+On the first sheet, you'll also extract the crypto to mine (to my mind, it's the one with the highest Rev. $; but you can change that by modifying the sheet n°2 of this file).<br>
-Using this same software, you can export each xx minutes the first sheet of this file (a .csv); with the crypto you want to mine. <br>
+Using this same software, you can export each x minutes the first sheet of this file (.csv); with the crypto you want to mine for the next y min. <br>
-Finaly, when you launch launcher.bat, the script read each xx minutes/seconds this .csv, and use setupminers.bat to launch the right miner.
+Finaly, when you launch launcher.bat, the script read each y minutes/seconds this .csv, and use setupminers.bat to launch the right miner.